Any good agent knows that an appraisal can make or break a real estate transaction.

 As a military-friendly real estate agent, it’s certainly in your best interest to be familiar with VA appraisal guidelines.
 All properties financed through a VA loan must undergo a VA appraisal and meet VA Minimum Property Requirements (MPRs).
 Some MPRs are very precise, while others give appraisers room for interpretation.

-Here’s a summary of 14 major MPRs for any real estate agent to consider:
+14 major MPRs for any real estate agent to consider:

 1. Purchased property must be residential.
 Office buildings or storefronts can’t be financed through VA loans.
 If any part of the property is designed for nonresidential purposes (for example, a home hair salon), that portion must not exceed 25 percent of the total floor area.

 2. No defective conditions which impair the safety, sanitation or structural soundness of the dwelling.
 In general, the three “S’s” guide the MPRs: Safe, Sanitary and Structurally sound.
 Appraisers are advised to watch for defective construction, poor workmanship, evidence of continuing settlement, excessive dampness, leakage and decay.

 3. Mechanical systems must be safe and have reasonable future utility.
 Electrical and plumbing systems must be in good repair and have some usable life remaining.
 Walk through the home and test all the light switches and review the seller’s disclosure to determine if any electrical issues have been identified.

 4. Heating must be adequate.
 The home’s heating system must be safe and adequate.
 Any unvented space heaters must be inspected by a heating contractor, equipped with an oxygen sensor and meet all building codes or manufacturer’s recommendations.
 Homes that use wood-burning stoves as a primary heating source must also have a conventional heating system that maintains a temperature of at least 50 degrees Fahrenheit.